 "We wanted to stage one-act operas based around contemporary themes," Cahill said in a statement.
 "We adapted this particular story to relate to the Pines audience.
 The arias will be sung in the original French, while the play is in 'American.'
 There is a troupe of half-deer/half-human bouffant satyrs representing the spirit of Fire Island who will help tell the story through pantomime and movement.
 The young female protagonist has been rewritten as a beautiful young man, and there is a twisted love-triangle between him and two other men.
 It is a sexy opera for sure, and demonstrates that even traditional love stories are adaptable and timeless."

+The festival was created by Cahill and music director Bradley Moore, who were inspired by the Fire Island Dance Festival.
 "We went to the [Fire Island] Dance festival last year, and it got us thinking about why there isn't more for artists and theatre on the island," Cahill added.
 "This community is full of talented, creative people who are interested in the arts, and we wanted to give them something completely over-the-top and different to experience, something we could do year after year."

 The creative team includes Dustin Cross (costumes), Charles Mary Kubricht (set design) and Bradley Moore (conductor).

 The festival will also feature several other "pop-up" performances, including classical music on the boardwalks, and a Friday evening event for VIP ticket holders called "Bon Appetit," an operatic rendition of Julia Child baking a chocolate cake.

 Part of the proceeds from the festival will go to the Sea Shore Defense Fund, an emergency funding mechanism of FIPPOA (Fire Island Pines Property Owners Association) that allows for immediate action when catastrophe faces Fire Island Pines' beaches.